 Of course there is a need to learn a certain amount of musical theory to be able to play to a certain level.
-All I am saying is, don't get bogged down and hung up on the theory.
+All I am saying is, don't get bogged down and hung up on the theory, especially if you're just starting out.
 A good understanding of chords and scales, and how and when to play them, is the most important thing.
 I will however, slowly be adding more and more music theory to the all free guitar lessons website over time for those who want to study and understand more.

 If you're a beginner, you'll pick up the theory as time passes and the more you pick the guitar up and actually practice, the better you will become.
 Learn a little theory at a time, it soon mounts up.